aspose-cad/Aspose.CAD-Reference-Tutorials/content/english/net/cad-export-formats/export-dgn-as-part-of-dwg/_index.md

 ---
 title: Export DGN as Part of DWG in Aspose.CAD for .NET
-linktitle: Export DGN as Part of DWG in Aspose.CAD for .NET
+linktitle: Export DGN as Part of DWG
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description:
 type: docs